adam-bouafia/AI-Optimization-and-Strategy-Solutions/README.md

 ## Projects Overview

 - **Donuts Finder**: A quest for the optimal path 🍩

   - Utilizing heuristic search strategies to efficiently locate donuts in a simulated environment.

 - **Hex Game Solver**: Mastering board strategies 🎲

   - Applying Minimax algorithms and Q-learning to conquer the Hex board game.

+- **Hex Game Solver v2.0**: Mastering board strategies 🎲

+  - Enhancing Alpha-Beta pruning with dynamic evaluation techniques for deeper strategic analysis in game scenarios. 🚀

 - **MyChef**: Your AI Culinary Assistant 🍳

-  - An intelligent system that suggests recipes based on ingredients you have, using knowledge-based AI and machine learning to learn your preferences.
+  -  A Q-Learning Project with written exam to learn more about strategic decision-making.

 ## Technologies & Techniques

 - **Heuristic Search**: Dive deep into heuristic algorithms for problem-solving.

 - **Q-Learning**: Explore reinforcement learning for strategic decision-making.

 - **Python & Jupyter Notebooks**: All projects are implemented in Python and showcased through Jupyter Notebooks for an interactive experience.

 ## Get Involved